mvmanh/mnist-classification/README.md

 #  Introduction
 We trained a Convolutional Neuron Network on **MNIST** dataset by using Keras framework with Tensorflow backend and get an accuracy of **99.34%**.
-Visit https://www.mvmanh.com/frameworks/keras/phan-loai-ky-tu-viet-tay-su-dung-keras.html for more information.
+Visit https://www.mvmanh.com/frameworks/keras/phan-loai-ky-tu-viet-tay-su-dung-keras.html and https://www.mvmanh.com/bao-mat/tao-website-nhan-dien-chu-so-viet-tay.html for more information.

 This repository includes a Python script which allows you reproduce the training process.
 You are free to adjust the network architecture and training parameters to make your own model.
 In addition, we also create a web app using Flask framework to serve the trained model.
 This web app allows you to draw digit number from 0 to 9 and displays the predicted digit of your drawing.